edm-wang/TAWM/README.md

       (2b) TAWM (Euler + Log-Uniform Sampling) <br>
    * Use `eval_model_multidt.py`

-3. `eval_model_learning_curve`: Evaluate intermediate models and save learning curves on each task across different seeds
+3. `eval_model_learning_curve`: Evaluate intermediate models and save learning curves on each task across seeds
    * **NOTE: You need to have model saved at each step for this evaluation**
 <br>
----

 <h2> 3b.
 Evaluation Results </h2>

 The evaluation results are saved in `tdmpc2/logs/<task>/<eval-type>.csv`.